getvariant/variant-java-demo/readme.md

 # Variant Experiment Server Demo Application
 ### Release 1.0.0
+#### Requires:
+* Variant Java Client 0.9.x
+* Variant Experience Server 0.9.x
-#### Requires: Variant Experiment Server 0.8, Java 7 or later, Java Servlet API 2.4 or later, Maven
+* Java Servlet API 2.4 or later
+* Java 7 or later.

-This __Variant Demo Application__ demonstrates instrumentation of a basic A/B test on a Java Wep application, using [Variant Experiment Server](http://www.getvariant.com/docs/0-8/experiment-server/user-guide/).
-The following instructions will help you
+This __Variant Demo Application__ demonstrates instrumentation of a basic A/B test on a Java Wep application, using [Variant Experience Server](http://www.getvariant.com/resources/docs/0-9/experience-server/user-guide/).
+The following instructions will help you to
 * Download and start Variant server;
 * Clone and deploy this demo application on your local system;
 * Step through the instrumented experiments;
 * Understand the finer points of the demo.

 Note, that this demo application is built with the popular [Pet Clinic webapp](https://github.com/spring-projects/spring-petclinic), available from the Sprinig MVC Web framework.
-This doesn't mean that your application must also use Spring MVC — we're using it for demonstration purposes only, as it provides the opportunity to demonstrate both Variant's [bare Java client](http://getvariant.com/docs/0-7/clients/variant-java-client/#section-2) as well as the [servlet adapter](https://github.com/getvariant/variant-java-servlet-adapter).
+This doesn't mean that your application must also use Spring MVC — we're using it for demonstration purposes only, as it provides the opportunity to demonstrate Variant's [Java client](http://getvariant.com/resources/docs/0-9/clients/java-client) as well as the [servlet adapter for Variant Java client](https://github.com/getvariant/variant-java-servlet-adapter).

 ## 1. Start Variant Server